zrax/string_theory/README.md

   significantly faster than `boost::format` (albeit slower than non-type-safe formatters like `sprintf`).
 - Reentrance.
-Another side-effect of immutable strings is that ST::string is a fully reentrant string library with no locking necessary.
+Another side-effect of immutable strings is that ST::string is a fully reentrant string object with no locking necessary.
 - Cross Platform.
 String Theory is supported on any platform that provides a reasonably modern C++ compiler.
 You can use it with older compilers as well, but note that the feature set may become somewhat reduced by doing so.
 - Minimal dependencies.
 Currently, String Theory has no run-time dependencies aside from the C/C++ standard libraries and runtime.
-Additional tools may however be necessary for building String Theory or its documentation.
+Additional tools may however be necessary for building String Theory or its tests.
 - Well tested.
 String Theory comes with a suite of unit tests to ensure it works as designed.